 The results of the analysis are returned in the

-in the Results area of the tool.
-In this case,
+the Results area of the app.
+In this case, the

 StatsResult variable includes the linear (Pearson)